libvips/libvips/README.md

 ### libniftiio

-If available, vips can load and save NIFTI images.
+If available, vips can load and save NIfTI images.

 ### OpenEXR